Kunal201420/Generating-Blogs-using-API-and-display-using-Flask/README.md

-# Blog Generator Using API Project
+# New Blog Web App

 ## Overview
 This project is a Flask-based web application that automatically generates and displays blog posts by fetching top news headlines from the NewsAPI.
 It creates a dynamic blog site with routes for viewing all posts, individual posts, an about page, and a contact form with email notifications.
 The app uses a custom `Post` model to structure news data into blog-friendly format.